Tsunami caused by Tonga volcano eruption stumps Japan weather experts

 Hunga Tonga-Hunga Ha'apai, an underwater volcano located about 8,000 kilometers from Japan, erupted around 1:10 p.m.
 Japan time on Saturday, resulting in a plume of smoke reaching a height of 16,000 meters and blanketing the area in a thick film of volcanic dust, according to satellite imagery.

-Japan’s weather agency released information at 7:03 p.m. saying slight changes in sea levels were expected but initially denied there was cause for alarm.
+Japan's weather agency released information at 7:03 p.m.
+Saturday saying that slight changes in sea levels were expected but initially said there was no cause for alarm.

-But it changed its tune and decided to issue a tsunami warning and advisory after tide levels continued to rise along Japan’s Pacific coast from around 8 p.m.
+But it changed its tune in the early hours of Sunday and decided to issue a tsunami warning and advisory after tide levels continued to rise along Japan's Pacific coast from around 8 p.m.

-The tidal changes, which came two and a half hours earlier than expected, did not match the characteristics of a tsunami, the agency said, adding at a news conference later that it “did not know the mechanism.”
+The tidal changes, which came 2½ hours earlier than the agency expected, did not match the characteristics of a tsunami, the agency said, adding at a news conference later that it couldn't identify what mechanism had caused the waves.

 Tsunami caused by earthquakes occur when the violent movement of tectonic plates underneath the seafloor creates massive displacement in a body of water.